jkcfg/jk/RELEASING.md

    $ git push
    ```

+1. Add a new link to the API reference on the [website][website] in
+`static/docs/std-api-reference.md`.

 1. Bump the latest version in `src/params.json` located in the [website
 repository][website] and push the result.